 In many different passages in Matthew we can see the transition between dispensations being implied by the Spirit.
 There are passages in the other gospels as well that do a similar thing, especially John’s.
 But in Matthew we are given a label or title for the new Christian dispensation – “the kingdom of heaven.”
 In his writings this term is used exclusively, appearing some thirty-two times.
 Why is this only found in Matthew?
-Because the Spirit particularly shows in his gospel a dispensational character and emphasis, and also the importance of dispensational transition in the ways of God.
+Because the Holy Spirit particularly shows in his gospel a dispensational character and emphasis, and also the importance of dispensational transition in the ways of God.

 This is not the only term used exclusively in Matthew.
 The phrase “the Father’s kingdom” is also peculiar to him (Matt.
 13:43).
 Again we have to ask why?
 Because Matthew’s gospel, more than the other three, shows this dispensational character.
 The full development of the kingdom of God in general, as it relates to the new dispensation, especially as it is shown to be at the end of this age, is only brought out by the addition and use of this term.
-It is Matthew alone that specifically and directly shows a distinction between the Father’s kingdom and that of the Son of Man on earth (Matt.
+It is Matthew alone that specifically and directly shows a distinction between the Father’s kingdom in the heavens and the Son of Man’s kingdom on the earth (Matt.
 13:37-43).